argon-chat/sentinel/README.md

 - Validates the presence of a custom header (e.g., `Sec-Ner` or `x-Sentry-App-Selector`).
 - Looks up the project by header value; rejects if not found.
 - Reads the request body and forwards it to the upstream Sentry envelope endpoint, using the project's credentials.
+- Replaces all occurrences of the configured `escapePlaceholder` value in the request body with the actual DSN for the target project, then forwards the modified envelope to the upstream Sentry endpoint using the project's credentials.
 - Returns 200 on success, propagates Sentry errors otherwise.
 - CORS is configured to allow only the origins specified in `allowedOrigins` from the configuration file.